Satisfactory Academic Progress

 A student who has not met the minimum GPA requirement of 2.0 or higher or has not completed the minimum credit hours will be assigned a classification of Warning for one semester, after which the student will be assigned a classification of Dismissal if SAP requirements are not met.

 If a student does not meet SAP requirements at the conclusion of the Warning semester, the student will be placed on Dismissal.
+A student who does not complete any course successfully their first semester at Sandburg is assigned a status of Dismissal.
 A student with a Dismissal status is no longer eligible for the financial aid programs listed above.

 Examples: Fall semester a new student enrolled in 12 credit hours and successfully completed six credit hours with a GPA of 2.0.
-The student meets the required GPA but has not completed the required 67 percent of hours enrolled (6 divided by 12 = 0.5 or 50 percent).
+The student meets the required GPA but has not completed the required 67% of hours enrolled (6 divided by 12 = 0.5 or 50%).
 Therefore, the student will be on Warning status for the next semester.
 In the spring semester, the student is enrolled in 12 credit hours.
 The total number of credit hours attempted is 24 (12 from fall and 12 from spring).
-The minimum number of credits the student must successfully complete is calculated by taking the 24 attempted credits x 0.67 (67 percent) = 16.08 credits.
+The minimum number of credits the student must successfully complete is calculated by taking the 24 attempted credits x 0.67 (67%) = 16.08 credits.
 Since the student earned six credits in fall, the student must successfully complete 10.08 or more credits in spring and have a cumulative GPA of 2.0 or higher in order to remain eligible for financial aid.

 If the same student described above only completes 10 credit hours in the spring semester, the student is no longer eligible for financial aid.